William Anderson (engineer)

-Sir William Anderson (5 January 1835 at Saint Petersburg – 11 December 1898 at Woolwich Arsenal) was an English engineer who also served as director-general of the Ordnance Factories from 1889 to 1898.
+Sir William Anderson, KCB (5 January 1835 at Saint Petersburg – 11 December 1898 at Woolwich Arsenal) was an English engineer who also served as director-general of the Ordnance Factories from 1889 to 1898.

 Early life

 He was the fourth son of John Anderson (26 June 1796 - 22 January 1870), a member of the firm of Matthews, Anderson, & Co., bankers and merchants of Saint Petersburg, by his wife Frances, daughter of Dr. Simpson.
 He was educated at the Saint Petersburg high commercial school, of which he became head.
 He carried off the silver medal, and although an English subject received the freedom of the city in consideration of his attainments.
 When he left Russia in 1849 he was proficient in English, Russian, German, and French.

 In 1849, he became a student in the Applied Sciences department at King's College, London, and on leaving became an associate.
 He next served a pupilage at the works of Sir William Fairbairn in Manchester, where he remained three years.
 In 1855 he joined the firm of Courtney, Stephens, & Co., of the Blackhall Place Ironworks, Dublin.
 There he did much general engineering work.
 He also designed several cranes, and was the first to adopt the braced web in bent cranes.
 In 1863 he became president of the Institution of Civil Engineers of Ireland.